wlepage/digitalimagecorrelation/index.md

 Digital image correlation (DIC) is a surface displacement measurement technique that can capture the shape, motion, and deformation of solid objects.
 Rudimentary DIC results are easy to obtain, but reliable, high-quality DIC results can be difficult to achieve.
 The goal of [digitalimagecorrelation.org](http://digitalimagecorrelation.org/) is to equip new DIC practitioners with the fundamentals and best practices of DIC so they can produce optimum measurements in a time-efficient manner.

 The content of [digitalimagecorrelation.org](http://digitalimagecorrelation.org/) is organized for DIC learners to gather the most important information by reading from start to finish, while more experienced users can jump ahead to a section of interest.
-The subject matter is intentionally simplified to be as accessible as possible to engineers of all skill levels, including undergraduates.
-Mathematical definitions and derivations are avoided, but should be reviewed by DIC practitioners once their basic skill level is established.
+The subject matter is intentionally simplified to be accessible to engineers of all skill levels, including undergraduates.
+Mathematical definitions and derivations are avoided, but should be reviewed and understood by DIC practitioners once their basic skill level is established.
 At the conclusion of each section, suggestions are provided for more detailed resources.

 <a name="fundamentals"></a>
 # DIC fundamentals